 Some departments offer the CETL 8000 (and the undergrad equivalent CETL 2000) course to prepare TAs for their role.
 Students in this course will build a foundation for learner-centered teaching, experience self- and peer-feedback, practice using research-driven teaching techniques, and consider ways teaching can influence your continued career development.
 Currently, departments offering CETL 8000 courses include Applied Physiology, Biology, Chemistry, Electrical and Computer Engineering, Math, and Physics.
 More information can be found here.

 If you are a graduate student with at least two semesters of experience as a GTA and want to mentor new TAs, apply to be a TA Fellow to help plan and lead TA Orientation.
-Applications are due March 31, 2017.
+Applications are due in March.